cedrusdang/NovelForger/BlogPost.md

 ![image](https://github.com/user-attachments/assets/92fd67a0-d8a7-48a4-8cf3-9a6acf034d26)

-High quality and detail plot and characte build:
+High-quality and detailed plot and character build:

 ![image](https://github.com/user-attachments/assets/6fe5cfe9-fba2-4d75-9d6a-e4b3be03018c)

-Detail review with intruction that can be use to rework on the generation as an editor:
+Detailed review with instructions that can be used to rework the generation as an editor:

 ![image](https://github.com/user-attachments/assets/315a97f5-33aa-4eda-b42c-f0740550e68a)